lsst-sitcom/sitcomtn-037/index.rst

 ========

 The second `charge`_ to the First-Look Analysis and Feedback Functionality Breakout Group details questions regarding the displays and functionalities required to perform continuous nightly commissioning activities.
-The focus is on deriving the required functionalities to perform inspection and analyses within approximately 24-hours of taking the data.
+The focus is on defining the required functionalities to perform inspection and analyses within approximately 24-hours of taking the data.
 This document details the answers to the charge questions and other findings.

 Executive Summary